CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/04-face.md

     ![The image and its captions are displayed.](./media/aiservice.png)

-1. You will be taken to a page to create an Azure AI services resource. please click on **+ Create** Configure it with the following settings:
+1. You will be taken to a page to create an Azure AI services resource.
+Please click on **+ Create** Configure it with the following settings:

     - **Subscription (1)**: Use the existing Azure subscription.
     - **Resource group (2)**: **AI-900-Module-04-<inject key="DeploymentID" enableCopy="false" />**